 They called for baking the corn tortillas for 15-18 minutes, which led me to not one, but three batches burned to a crisp (I won't bore you with the details. 😉 ).
 These go from heavenly crisp to inedibly burned in a matter of seconds, so you need to keep a vigilant eye.
 I found that the best method was hot and fast, in the upper and lower thirds of the oven for a total of 8 minutes, switching and rotating the baking sheets halfway through.

-Use these to make Pork Carnitas Tostadas, Chicken Tostadas, or mix and match toppings like Homemade Refried Beans, Carne Asada, Slow Cooker Pulled Chicken, Pico de Gallo, and Easy Guacamole.
+Use these to make Pork Carnitas Tostadas, Chicken Tostadas, or mix and match toppings like Homemade Refried Beans, Carne Asada, Chicken Tinga, Pico de Gallo, and Easy Salsa Guacamole.
 They make a quick and satisfying meal and are a great way to feed a hungry crowd with toppings served family style.

 How to Make Tostada Shells